RustyChest/list-of-assetto-mods/good_mods.md

 [World Drift Tour](https://discord.gg/tPn8NrP) ![](https://www.google.com/s2/favicons?domain=www.discord.com)

 <sub><esp>*The WDT/WDTS cars are currently not pipeline-standard and have a few visual issues.
 They are here on the merit of physics alone.</sub></esp>
+<sub><esp>*WDT/WDTS cars have been shown to have dubious aero and are no longer what I would consider fully realistic, consider using 1:1 instead whenever possible.</sub></esp>
 ### Misc

 [Arch's Data Replacements](https://www.racedepartment.com/downloads/authors/kyuubeey.194589/ ) ![](https://www.google.com/s2/favicons?domain=www.racedepartment.com)